Chiamakaj/eos2ta5_ersilia_model_validation/README.md

 	**Issues faced while setting up the environment**
 	-  TypeError for protobuf
-		- Solution: Downgraded protobut by using `pip install protobuf == 3.20.0`
+		- Solution: Downgraded protobuf by using `pip install protobuf==3.20.0`
 	- Numpy version upgrade required
 		- Solution: Upgraded numpy by using `pip install numpy==1.19.5`